 The reason behind the title of this post is that I did not originally anticipate doing any work on programming language design - it just happened by accident along the way.
 Finally, I would say that I consider myself incredibly blessed to have been given the opportunity to work full-time for more than four years on what is essentially my hobby.
 While PhD programmes certainly have their downsides (long hours, low pay, high stress), I can’t imagine anywhere else I could have had so much fun.

-option fields that started out as
+option fields that

 NONE, and became